 Selling, general and administrative expenses.
 Selling, general and administrative ("SG&A") expenses were \$82.0 million during the second quarter of 2018, an increase of \$7.9 million or 10.6%, compared to \$74.1 million in the second quarter of 2017.
 The increase is primarily related to increased SG&A expenses related to the Globe acquisition, selling costs to invest in resources to drive revenue growth, bad debt expense related to a customer bankruptcy and health care costs related to unfavorable claims experience during the period.
-Overall, selling, general and administrative expenses were 24.2% of net sales in the second quarter of 2018, compared to 25.7% of net sales in the second quarter of 2017.
+Overall, selling, general and administrative expenses were 24.2% of net sales in the second quarter of 2017.
 Please refer to the Selling, general and administrative expenses table for a reconciliation of the year over year expense change.